ali5ter/vke-cli-extended/README.md

 # vke cli-extended
 [vke_wrapper](vke_wrapper) is very experimental so use at your own risk.
-It is used to to enhaunce the developer experience of the VKE CLI.
+It is used to to enhaunce the developer experience of the Cloud PKS CLI.

-## Extensions to the VKE CLI
+## Extensions to the Cloud PKS CLI
-This wrapper provides the following features to the VKE CLI:
+This wrapper provides the following features to the Cloud PKS CLI:
 * ~~Remove need for the `vke folder set` and `vke project set` commands by inferring the folder and project name based on resource name.~~ The CLI now does this.
   :white_check_mark: